 How to assemble and bake the casserole

-For the measuring cup method, add the cubed bread to your oiled baking dish.
+Add the cubed bread to your oiled baking dish.
 Give the custard one last whisk then slowly and evenly pour it over the bread as pictured above.
 Allow the mix to rest for 10-15 minutes.

-Sprinkle the pecan crumble over the top.
+Then, sprinkle the pecan crumble over the top.